Malharhak/Startup-Test/README.md

 Everything marked as TODO or wip is basically a draft that has not yet been properly written/sourced.

 ##Project Management

+Anything related to how we list, manage and treat tasks goes there.

 * Do you break down feature requests in [small chunks of isolated tasks](#breaking-down-tasks) that each require a small amount of time?
 * Do you let members of the team participate in [estimating the tasks](#estimating-tasks) duration?
 * Do you set your planning for short sessions (few days/weeks) and then refine it at the end of each session?

+##Workplace Culture

+I just added this section.
+It may be opinion-based, but I'm trying to pick guidelines that I think would be good everywhere.
+These are inspired by this [article on programmer culture](http://gamasutra.com/blogs/RichGeldreich/20151203/260874/Opinion_Video_Game_Programmer_Culture_Must_Change.php)

+* Do you have a [code of conduct](#code-of-conduct)?
+* Do you actively work to hire [diverse people](#diversity)?
+* Do you actively try to mitigate pressure and keep [sane working conditions](#sane-working-conditions) for employees?
+# Do you encourage a continuous discussion with and between employees to [improve the company's culture](#improve-culture)?

 ##Communication and general team coordination

+This list concerns everything regarding the flow of information between members of a team, general company communication, and how to keep all that productive.

 * Do you have a centralized [communication platform](#communication-platform)?
 * Do you [avoid meetings](#avoiding-meetings) when possible?